shirleyobih1/path-cc.github.io/_events/Site-Admin-Workshop.md

 # Registration

-While there is no fee, registration and completion of this brief survey is required for participants to receive connection information.
+Registration and completion of this brief survey is required for participants to receive connection information.
 Seats are limited.
 Please [register here.](https://docs.google.com/forms/d/e/1FAIpQLSdnvnv3uFdKN5MiVFmpFfsIYaZVZDLbpJUvTBprBsGpsSgKxQ/viewform)

 # Questions?